postgres/pgweb/docs/authentication.rst

      The email address of the user logged in su
-     The suburl to redirect to (optional)
+     The suburl to redirect to (optional) t
+     The timestamp of the authentication, in seconds-since-epoch.
+This should be validated against the current time, and authentication tokens older than e.g. 10 seconds should be refused.

 #.
 This dictionary of information is then URL-encoded.
 #.
 The resulting URL-encoded string is padded with spaces to an even